• Skip to primary navigation

 Conclusion

-It’s difficult to determine the future of cloud gaming technology because all of the major companies with their hands in it are touting a lot of hype and features, but not delivering very much.
-It’s possible that Google Stadia will continue to improve, and Amazon Luna will be a great competitor at launch, but overall cloud gaming technology is not yet the instantly-stream-any-game-at-4K-resolution technology we all imagined it to be.
+It’s difficult to determine the future of cloud gaming technology because all of the major companies with their hands in it are touting a lot of hype and features but not delivering very much.
+Google Stadia may continue to improve, and Amazon Luna will be a great competitor at launch.
+Still, overall, cloud gaming technology is not yet the instantly-stream-any-game-at-4K-resolution technology we all imagined it to be.

 Related Stories